DanielleYasso/where-the-truck/README.md

 Forking?
 -----------------------
-You'll need your own API keys for Google Maps, Yelp, and Twilio!
-And your own username for Geonames.
+You'll need your own API keys for Google Maps, Yelp, and Twilio, and your own username for Geonames.